2degrees/event-nexus/README.md

 If you need to set-up event tracking and recording on your website it can be a never-ending task to keep lots of snippets of javascript up-to-date.
-With a dynmaic site this becomes a task of ever-increasing complexity and maintenance can become a headache.
+With a dynamic site this becomes a task of ever-increasing complexity and maintenance can become a headache.

 To overcome this problem, `event-nexus` allows you to declare all the events